Thursday, February 4, 2016

 Bartering: Any vendors on the beach or market will barter with you.
 It’s mostly crap and it is everywhere.
 However, we have gotten some nice jewelry from the vendors who set up around the pool on the evenings of the show.
 There is a small market in Bucerias.
 A taxi will drop you off there.
 If you walk north from there along the road next to the beach, you will find some restaurants good for lunch.
 They don’t look like the type of restaurant you are used to, but they are safe and the food is great.

 Shows: We recommend that you go to the Rhythm of the Night It is a very nice evening.
 They take you on a Rum cruise across the bay (can you say Dramamine).
 There you will have a nice dinner and see a good show.
 Bring a jacket; it can get cool later on.
+The hotel has a couple of shows each week that are included in the buffet.
+Forget the buffet, go out for dinner and watch the show from your balcony when you get back.

 Restaurants near the hotel in Bucerias/La Cruz: